rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 3. Select `city-service` to have more information on the microservice.

-4. Copy the "Test Endpoint" that is provided.
+4. Click on **see more** under overview blade, if the Test endpoint is not visible and copy the "Test Endpoint" that is provided.

 5. Append `/cities` at the end.
 Now you can now use CURL to test the `/cities` endpoint, and it should give you the list of cities you created.
 For example, if you only created `Paris, France` and `London, UK` like it is shown in this guide, you should get: